barryw/bjr/README.md

 ##### Kubernetes

-Ahhh..
-Kubernetes.. the latest sexy.
-The thing that everybody wants, but few understands.

 If you're looking to deploy this to Kubernetes (that's where I do my testing, btw), then you're in luck.
 There's a Helm chart in `deploy` that will allow you to do a quick-and-dirty deploy of everything you need, including MySQL and Redis.
 Right now it's using Helm 2 with Tiller, but I plan to migrate to Helm 3.

 First, make sure you have Helm 2 installed (2.16) and then 'cd' to the `deploy` directory.